peterblazejewicz/CustomTagHelper/README.md

-# CustomTagHelper
+# CustomTagHelper [WIP]
-An ASP5 MVC6 custom tag helper sample project using Material Design Lite
+An ASP5 MVC6 custom tag helper sample project using Material Design Lite.
+This project is mostly `work in progress` as code is failing to correctly run at runtime (using `beta5` `dnx`).

 ## Description